The Three Ways You Can Respond

 In mid-March, the Census Bureau sent most households an invitation in the mail to encourage everyone to respond online, by phone, or by mail.

-- Online: The 2020 Census marks the first time households have been invited to respond online—an option that will remain open through October 31.
+- Online: The 2020 Census marks the first time households have been invited to respond online.
 You can even respond on your mobile device.
 Each mailing the Census Bureau sends includes the website address, my2020census.gov, and most include a unique Census ID number to complete the questionnaire online.
 If you misplace your ID, you can still use your address to respond.

 - Phone: Each Census Bureau mailing also includes a toll-free phone number to call to respond to receive assistance completing the questionnaire.
 You can answer the questions by phone in 12 languages as well as English.
 Call 844-330-2020 to respond by phone.